btcpayserver/btcpayserver-docker/README.md

 * [opt-add-woocommerce](docker-compose-generator/docker-fragments/opt-add-woocommerce.yml), for a self-hosted woocommerce with BTCPay Server plugin pre installed.
 * [opt-add-tor](docker-compose-generator/docker-fragments/opt-add-tor.yml), for exposing BTCPayServer, Woocommerce, your lightning nodes as hidden services and accept onion peers for your full node.
 Warning: This options is for working around NAT and firewall problems as well as to help protect your customer's privacy.
 This will not protect your privacy against a targeted attack against you.
 * [opt-add-btctransmuter](docker-compose-generator/docker-fragments/opt-add-btctransmuter.yml), for a self-hosted IFTTT style service for crypto services such as fiat settlement.
+* [opt-txindex](docker-compose-generator/docker-fragments/opt-txindex.yml), to enable txindex=1 in bitcoin.conf if you require txindexing for Bisq, DOJO, Esplora, etc.

 You can also create your own [custom fragments](#how-can-i-customize-the-generated-docker-compose-file).